 Thermoplastic roofing membranes are single-ply and can be installed using a variety of methods, the most common installation methods being mechanically attached and fully-adhered.
 Thermoplastic refers to a synthetic substance that is softened when heated, but hardens upon cooling.
 This roofing material can be fully adhered, mechanically fastened, or ballasted.
 TPO seam strengths are reported to be three to four times higher than EPDM roofing systems.

-This is a popular choice for "Green" building as there are no plasticizers added and TPO does not degrade under UV radiation.
-It is available in white, grey, and black.
+With TPO, white is the new green.
+TPO roofing systems are a popular choice for "Green" building as there are no plasticizers added and TPO does not degrade under UV radiation.
+TPO roofing membranes are available in white, grey, and tan.
 Using white roof material helps reduce the "heat island effect" and solar heat gain in the building.

 The Mechanically Fastened/Attached System uses fastening plates to secure the membrane.
 This system provides faster installation times without the use of adhesives and seam tapes.
 Membrane seams are then heat-welded with specialty hot-air equipment.
 Mechanically attached is the most prevalent method of installing TPO membranes.

 Mechanically attached systems carry warranties of up to 25 years.